curl/everything-curl/usingcurl-verbose.md

   involved.

-- %{time_redirect} shows the time, in seconds, it took for all redirection steps including name lookup, connect, pretransfer and transfer before the final transaction was started. time_redirect shows the complete execution time for multiple redirections.
+- %{time_redirect} shows the time, in seconds, it took for all redirection steps including name lookup, connect, pre-transfer and transfer before the final transaction was started. time_redirect shows the complete execution time for multiple redirections.